syne-tune/syne-tune/docs/benchmarks.md

 * `instance_type`: Choose a default instance type for which your benchmark runs most economically (used with `sagemaker` back-end or remote tuning, see [here](command_line.md)).
-* `framework`: Selects SageMaker framework which covers the essential dependencies of the training scripts (more details below).
-* `framework_version`: Version of SageMaker framework to be used (more details below).
 * `num_workers`: Default for number of workers, i.e. the maximum number of parallel evaluations.
 The exact number of evaluations running in parallel may change with time, and is bounded by the instance limits (e.g., number